eyob721/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 [103-python.c](./103-python.c)

-- Contains two C functions that print some basic info about Python lists and Python bytes objects.
+- Contains two C functions that print some basic info about Python list and Python bytes objects.
-- NOTE: The file must be compiled with following command:
+- NOTE: The file must be compiled with the following command:
-     `gcc -Wall -Werror -Wextra -pedantic -std=c99 -shared \
-     -Wl,-soname,libPython.so -o libPython.so -fPIC \
+     `gcc -Wall -Werror -Wextra -pedantic -std=c99 -shared -Wl,-soname,libPython.so -o libPython.so -fPIC
      -I/usr/include/python3.4 103-python.c`
 - You can replace the `/usr/include/python3.4` part of the command with what ever version of python you are using, for example if you have python3.8 use